 In hemodynamically stable patients, attention should be directed at the underlying cause of the bradycardia.

 In sick sinus syndrome, drug therapy approaches have been relatively disappointing.
 While atropine has aided some patients transiently, most patients ultimately require placement of a pacemaker.
-Guidelines on permanent pacing are available from the American College of Cardiology, American Heart Association, and Heart Rhythm Society.
+Guidelines on permanent pacing are available from the American College of Cardiology/American Heart Association/Heart Rhythm Society, as well as from the European Society of Cardiology (ESC), in association with the European Heart Rhythm Association.

 In patients with sinus bradycardia secondary to therapeutic use of digitalis, beta-blockers, or calcium channel blockers, simple discontinuation of the drug, along with monitored observation, are often all that is necessary.
 Occasionally, intravenous atropine and temporary pacing are required.